JHU-PL-Lab/www-fpse/lecture/more-modules.md

 utop # compare_nucleotide C A;;
 - : int = 1
 ```

+### JSON format manipulation

 * `Core` does not have libraries for dealing with JSON unfortunately.
+  - `sexp` is the "JSON of the OCaml universe"
-* But, someone else has made such a macro library, `ppx_deriving_yojson` which works with the `yojson` library to do something like what `deriving sexp` above did.
+* But, if you need it, someone else has made such a macro library, `ppx_deriving_yojson` which works with the `yojson` library to do something like what `deriving sexp` above did.
 * With these libraries you can trivially define a to/from JSON format function on any type
  - this will save wear and tear on your fingers, no need to convert.